iyp-uk/ansible-role-zookeeper/README.md

 ------------

-There's a dependency on Java being installed.
+There's a dependency on Java being installed, but it's not enforced by the role.

 > Refer to [geerlingguy/ansible-role-java](https://github.com/geerlingguy/ansible-role-java) for an Ansible Java role.